s-victor/TinyPedal/docs/customization.md

     layout
 3 layouts are available: `0` = vertical layout, `1` = double lines horizontal layout, `2` = single line horizontal layout.

+    last_laptime
+This value holds the last recorded laptime, which will be read by delta module, and used for fuel calculation.
+Accept manual editing, but will be updated & overridden by any new lap done.

 ## Wear
     layout